neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 Because
-the OpenMC model is formed by creating axial layers in a lattice nested one level below the highest universe level, the solid cell level is set to 1.
+the OpenMC model is formed by creating axial layers in a lattice nested one level below the highest universe level, the cell level is set to 1.
 Because the fuel compacts contain [!ac](TRISO) particles, this indicates that *all* cells in a fuel compact "underneath" level 1 will be set to the same temperature.
 Because the fuel compacts are homogenized in the heat conduction model, this multiphysics coupling is just an approximation to the true